Research group Tilman Schirmer

 We are employing crystallographic and biochemical/ biophysical techniques to reveal the structural basis for the catalysis and regulation of c-di-GMP related proteins.
 Our second focus is on bacterial type IV secretion system (T4SS) effector proteins with AMP transferase activity.

 Type IV secretion systems (T4SS) are utilized by many bacterial pathogens for the delivery of virulence proteins or protein-DNA complexes into their eukaryotic target cells.
-Together with the Dehio group (Biozentrum) we are working on a class of effector proteins that are composed of a Fic and a BID domain responsible for pathogenic action in the host cell and translocation, respectively.
+Together with the Dehio group (Biozentrum) we are working on a class of effector proteins that are composed of a FIC and a BID domain responsible for pathogenic action in the host cell (AMPylation of specific target proteins) and translocation, respectively.